 TSTC, joined by other colleges and universities throughout the country, is concerned about student debt and financial literacy.
-In an effort to help students and their families, TSTC is providing money management tools right at their fingertips.
 There are many reports and statistics that indicate having high debt affects a student's enrollment, retention, and graduation.
+Students can meet with an enrollment coach for information on financial planning and assistance with budgeting.